Tough Empress Michiko Obliged To Surrender at Last

 But now the injury has turned out to be more serious than assumed.
 Although it does not require surgery, the empress has still not been able to accompany Emperor Akihito on their planned holiday to the Imperial Stock Farm in Tochigi Prefecture.
 It will take up to six months for her to recover fully.

-Tagged Empress Michiko, Health.
+Tagged Empress Michiko of Japan, Health.